cevatarmutlu/tree_example/README.md

 Tecnology | Information
 ----------|------------
 Python    | As a Programming language
-Pandas    | For to read from given excel file and transform it and filter it and to create the tree.
+Pandas    | For read from given excel file and transform it and filter it and create the tree.
-Neo4j     | For to store the tree
+Neo4j     | For store the tree
 Docker    | As Neo4j environment

 ## WHY